tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 }
 ```

-A node can have multiple snapshots taken at various heights, in different application-specific formats (e.g. for format versioning).
+A node can have multiple snapshots taken at various heights, in different application-specific format versions.
 Each snapshot consists of multiple chunks containing the actual state data.

 Chunk verification data must be encoded along with the state data in the `data` field.